openshift/training/02-Installation-and-Scheduler.md

 Press any key to continue and exit the installer.
 You now have a working OpenShift Enterprise environment!

+## Copy the CA certificate
+The `/etc/openshift/master` folder is not group or world readable.
+This is good because the keyfiles are in there, and "random" users should not have access to them.

+However, the self-signed CA certificate that the installer generated needs to be accessible to users on the system.
+So, copy it to somewhere accessible:

+    /bin/cp /etc/openshift/master/ca.crt /etc/openshift

 ## Add Cloud Domain
 If you want default routes (we'll talk about these later) to automatically get